2017 PEEL assessment

-Each force in England and Wales will be assessed against each of these questions during two inspections:
+Each force in England and Wales was assessed against each of these questions during two inspections:

-- the spring inspection, running from April to July 2017, will inspect on questions relating to efficiency and legitimacy, including the leadership element; and
+- the spring inspection, running from April to July 2017, inspected on questions relating to efficiency and legitimacy, including the leadership element; and

-- the autumn inspection, running from September to November 2017, will inspect on questions relating to effectiveness including the leadership element.
+- the autumn inspection, running from September to November 2017, inspected on questions relating to effectiveness including the leadership element.

 The questions are listed below.